jschulberg/Federalist-Papers-NLP/README.md

 # Federalist Papers NLP

-This repository includes a thorough analysis of U.S. Police Fatalities.
-I will use a variety of exploratory and modeling techniques to answer the following questions:
+This repository includes a thorough text analysis of the Federalist Papers.

 - How many people have been killed by police over time?
 - What is the race/age/gender of these people?